benzookapi/shopify-barebone-app-sample/README.md

     ```

     `server.mjs` handles the CORS preflight and authenticated POST required when checkout and post-purchase extension Web Workers call `/postpurchase` with a Shopify-signed token.
 It also handles the `/mocklogin` preflight used by the POS Printing API.
 The POS sample explicitly adds its session token to the document URL to demonstrate backend authentication, while the Printing API also attaches a session token to the request automatically.
 All other requests are delegated to React Router.

+    The shared webhook handler logs the request path, Shopify webhook headers, HMAC result, and complete payload for `/webhookcommon`, `/webhookgdpr`, `/fulfillment_order_notification`, and `/flowaction`.
+Webhook payloads can contain protected customer and order data, so restrict access to logs and remove or redact full-payload logging before using this sample in production.

 4. If you run it locally, install a network tunneling tool like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) and bind your localhost to their provided public URL.
 If you use cloud hosting, skip this step.
     ```